kenhua15/Projects/README.md

 #### Project 5: Amazon Recommendation System

 I built an end to end Book recommendation system from Amazon review data.
 I used NLP (NLTK, TextBlob, Flair) to analyze sentiment in Amazon review data.
 From these sentiments, I was able to build a collaborative filtering model that was trained using Neural Networks.
 The model is able to provide predictions on user-book interactions, and allows the system to recommend books to users that they have not read on.
 Examples are shown in the directory.

+#### Project 6: Youtube API Popular Title Generator

+I built an LSTM model using Pytorch to generate popular titles for Youtube videos, when given a seed phrase.